 Non-immigrant visas allow individuals to stay in the United States for a limited period of time and for a specific purpose.
 A non-immigrant visa is most often a tourist, business, student, or specialty worker travel document that allows a person to travel to the United States during the validity of the visa.
 Persons who travel to the U.S. for a temporary amount of time and for a specific purpose are classified as non-immigrants because they intend to return to their home country afterwards.

-All applicants for non-immigrant visas must complete the DS-160 online form.
+All applicants for non-immigrant visas must complete the Online Nonimmigrant Visa Application (DS-160).
 The confirmation page that is provided after the DS-160 is electronically submitted must be brought to your interview.

 There are a number of non-immigrant visas that an individual may qualify for.
 The type of visa that an individual should seek will depend on why he or she wishes to come to the United States and his or her particular circumstances.
 The visas described below are a few examples of non-immigrant visas.